Books

 This look behind the marble curtain of our national capital will be of great interest to all Americans, whether they come to tour, to politic, to live.

-Tremendous optimism filled the streets of Harlem during the decade and a half following World War I. Langston Hughes, Eubie Blake, Marcus Garvey, Zora Neale Hurston, Paul Robeson, and countless others began their careers; Afro-America made its first appearance on Broadway; musicians found new audiences in the chic who sought out the exotic in Harlem's whites-only nightclubs; riotous rent parties kept economic realities at bay; and A'Lelia Walker and Carl Van Vechten outdid each other with glittering "integrated" soires.
+They were years of tremendous optimism in Harlem—the decade and a half following World War I, when Langston Hughes, Eubie Blake, Marcus Garvey, Zora Neale Hurston, Paul Robeson, and countless others began their careers; when Afro-America made its first appearance on Broadway; when its musicians found new audiences of the chic in search of the exotic in Harlem's whites-only nightclubs; when at one end of the social scale riotous rent parties kept economic realities at bay, while at the other A'Lelia Walker and white dilettante Carl Van Vechten outdid each other with glittering "integrated" soirées.

 Before 1870, the abandoned Egyptian fortress at Fashoda, on an obscure juncture of the White Nile, meant little to the outside world or, indeed. to most Africans.
 But suddenly, because of emerging rivalries between the Western powers, the rise of European colonialism, and its own strategic location, Fashoda became the focal point of an intense and bloody campaign involving England, France, Belgium, Germany, and Italy.
 This struggle also, unwittingly gave rise to a burgeoning resistance movement on the part of Black Africa—a movement that would culminate in the independence rebellions of the twentieth century.